SamanAteeq/Impact-of-Socialeconomic-Factors-on-Life-Expectancy/README.md

 We focused on performing the statistical analysis for evaluating the relationship between immunization coverage and life expectancy.
 Also, we analyzed that the status of country (Developing and Developed) is related to the life expectancy; The mean age of individuals residing in developed countries is more than that of developed countries.

-Heartfelt gratitude to other contributors of this project: Nivedita Arvind, Makenna Barton
+My heartfelt gratitude to other contributors of this project: Nivedita Arvind, Makenna Barton

 Please go through the Final Project Report for additional details.